mimdev14/mimdev14/README.md

 ## 👩‍💻 About Me

-I'm a passionate **Full Stack Web Developer** who enjoys building clean, responsive, and user-friendly web applications.
+I'm a **Full-Stack Web Developer** and Computer Science graduate who enjoys turning ideas into practical, user-friendly software.

-My primary expertise is in **React.js** and **Next.js**, and I'm currently strengthening my backend development skills with **Node.js**, **Express.js**, and **MongoDB**.
-My long-term goal is to become an **AI-Powered Full Stack Developer**, creating modern web applications that solve real-world problems.
+My strongest foundation is in **frontend development**, especially with **React.js, Next.js, and JavaScript**.
+Alongside frontend development, I work with **Node.js, Express.js, MongoDB, REST APIs, authentication, CRUD operations, and third-party integrations** to build complete web applications.

+I'm also growing toward **software engineering**, with a focus on understanding how applications work beyond the interface — from frontend and backend logic to data, APIs, and overall application structure.

+Currently, I'm exploring **AI integration in software development**, especially how AI can be used thoughtfully to make web applications smarter, more useful, and more efficient.

+I believe in learning by building, solving problems, and taking responsibility for the things I create.

 - 🎓 B.Sc. in Computer Science & Engineering
-- 💻 Passionate about modern web technologies
+- 💻 Full-Stack Web Developer
+- ⚛️ Strong foundation in React.js & Next.js
+- 🔧 Building and strengthening backend skills
+- 🤖 Exploring practical AI integration
+- 🧠 Interested in software engineering
-- 🚀 Love building scalable and responsive applications
+- 🚀 Always learning, building, and exploring
-- 📚 Continuous learner with a growth mindset
-- 🤝 Open to internship and collaboration opportunities

 ---

-# 🚀 Current Activities
+# 🚀 Current Focus

-- 🌱 Learning **Backend Development & AI Integration**
-- ⚛️ Building Full Stack applications using **Next.js**
+- ⚛️ Building modern applications with **React.js & Next.js**
-- 🛠 Exploring **Node.js, Express.js & MongoDB**
+- 🔧 Strengthening **Node.js, Express.js & MongoDB**
+- 🌐 Building and integrating **RESTful APIs**
+- 🔐 Working with **authentication & authorization**
-- 📖 Improving problem-solving and JavaScript skills
+- 🧩 Improving software engineering fundamentals
-- 💼 Preparing for Software Engineering Internship opportunities
+- 🤖 Exploring **AI integration in web applications**
+- 📚 Learning through real-world projects and problem solving

 ---